 São Jorge Castle Is A Moorish Castle

 The castle overlooks the historic center of the City of Lisbon and the Tagus River.
-The castle is a National Monument which occupies a special area of the old citadel.
+The castle is a National Monument that occupies a special area of the old citadel.
 Furthermore, the grounds are an active archaeological dig and include the castle, as well as the remains of the former royal palace.
 The historic neighborhood surrounding the castle is for the wealthy and privileged class of the city.

 Lisbon is an amazing and unique city among the cities of the world.
 If you are looking for adventure, you will find it in Lisbon.
 It is the most unusual city in all of Europe, with its efforts in making sure that the past is never forgotten.
 The past and the present seem to flow together in a seamless matter that has a freshness about it.
-On your next European adventure, be sure and include this rare and one of a kind city in your itinerary.
+On your next European adventure, be sure and include this rare and one-of-a-kind city in your itinerary.

-Enjoy this list of Things To Do In Lisbon and that it provides you with some useful insight into what we found and what you can also see and do while there.
+Enjoy this list of Things To Do In Lisbon and it provides you with some useful insight into what we found and what you can also see and do while there.

 Twitter Page, ExploreTraveler